kojix2/chatgpt-cli/README.md

 You can cancel a query to ChatGPT with `Ctrl + C`.

-Unfortunately, line breaks are not currently supported in the interactive mode, but still you can copy-paste line breaks.
+Line breaks are not currently supported in the interactive mode.

 #### Batch mode